 Tagi died in the hospital two days after giving the interview; initial reports said he had choked.
 A subsequent report by the Ministry of Health attributed the death to peritonitis.
 Colleagues found his death to be suspicious.
 According to local press reports and CPJ sources, Tagi was making a good recovery and his condition was considered stable at the time of his death.
 Doctors had checked on Tagi 10 minutes before he was found dead and found nothing of concern, the Azerbaijani division of PEN International reported.
 PEN said that visitors were concerned by lax security at the hospital given that Tagi had received death threats.

-Tagi was imprisoned in May 2007 in connection with an article in the independent newspaper Senet, which asserted that Islam was hampering Azerbaijan's economic and political progress.
-At the time, Tagi was convicted of inciting religious hatred and sentenced to three years in prison.
+Tagi was arrested in November 2006 in connection with an article in the independent newspaper Senet, which asserted that Islam was hampering Azerbaijan’s economic and political progress.
+In May 2007, Tagi was convicted of inciting religious hatred and sentenced to three years in prison.
 Tagi had received death threats from Islamists in Azerbaijan and neighboring Iran.
 CPJ spoke with his supporters in 2007, who expressed concern that Tagi was in danger.

 A presidential spokesman said authorities were investigating the stabbing.
 The Iranian embassy in Azerbaijan denied official involvement in the attack, press reports said, although the Iranian cleric Mohammed Fazel Lankarani welcomed Tagi’s death as a "just sentence" in a published statement.